tetherless-world/ontology-engineering/student-website-README.md

 6. Files can be added to the files/ folder in your project repository.
 7. We have examples on how you can embed files and images for preview on your project website.
 Please try and use these templates we have provided for you.
 8. Also, the navigation bar of your project page is filled out by us, and if you want to edit this (e.g.:, to add options), please consult with course TA, Shruthi: charis@rpi.edu or Sam Stouffer, stoufs2@rpi.edu

+ Finally, should you have any questions: please check the course instructions page at: https://master--rpi-ontology-engineering.netlify.app/

 -Kind regards,
 Your instructors